avbhatt/SOCS/README.md

     - Used when send is clicked in chat interface
   - `check_popup`
     - Respond with current entity  type
+  - `annotation_submitted`
+    - Used when annotation form is submitted
   - `close`
     - Trigger annotation submission
 - Handles `socket.io` `message` by sending extension message to `chat`
+- Handles annotation submissions by `POST` to `/postAnnotations` with annotation content

 #### `popup/options.[js,css,html]`
 Dropdown for changing between user and helper.
 Sends updated type to `background` in message.